Skip to content

 Remediation measures

-Depending on the concentration found, there are different options to reduce the radon concentration.
+Depending on the concentration found there are different options for reducing the concentration of radon.

-Increased ventilation of the sanitary slab, either by natural or forced ventilation.
+Increase in the ventilation of the sanitary floor slab, either by means of natural ventilation or by means of forced ventilation.

-Do you want to know more about our services related to radon exposure?
+Would you like to know more about our services related to exposure to radon gas?

-Leave us your email and we will contact you as soon as possible.
+Leave us your email address and we will contact you as soon as possible.

 Do you want to know more about radon gas?